EM-Based Channel Estimation for mMIMO LEO SATCOM Under Imperfect Doppler Compensation: Proposed EM Estimator

 \section{Proposed EM Estimator}

 Basis expansion models (BEMs) are widely used to approximate rapidly time-varying channels by projecting the channel onto a subspace spanned by orthonormal basis functions \cite{senol2012nondata}.
 This projection not only provides a compact representation of the channel dynamics but also acts as a smoothing operator, effectively suppressing high-frequency estimation noise, and is used in this work to improve the stability of subsequent EM iterations.
-While the discrete Karhunen-Lo\`{e}ve BEM (DKL-BEM) is optimal in terms of MSE, it is highly sensitive to channel statistics variations.
+While the discrete Karhunen--Lo\`{e}ve BEM (DKL-BEM) is optimal in terms of MSE, it is highly sensitive to channel statistics variations.
 In contrast, the DLP-BEM offers a more robust alternative, as it is independent of channel statistics, and delivers performance that is comparable to that of the DKL-BEM \cite{senol2012nondata}.
 The channel $h_k(s)$, for user $k$, at symbol $s$, can be represented as the weighted sum of $S$ orthonormal basis functions $\psi_q\in\mathbb{R}$ \cite{senol2012nondata}, i.e.,

 where $c_k(q)\in\mathbb{C}$ is the expansion coefficient.
-Additionally, $h_k(s)$ can be well approximated by $\Tilde{h}_k(s)$, the weighted sum of $D$ orthonormal basis functions, where $D\ll S$, and
+Additionally, $h_k(s)$ can be well approximated by $\tilde{h}_k(s)$, the weighted sum of $D$ orthonormal basis functions, where $D\ll S$, and

-The optimal value of $D$ can be found offline using an exhaustive search method.
+Physically, $D$ controls the dimensionality of the subspace onto which $h_k(s)$ is projected, and thus determines how much of the channel’s temporal dynamics can be represented.
 By considering the orthogonal nature of the basis functions, the expansion coefficient can be found through the inverse transformation

 For UT $k$, the channel and expansion coefficients can be expressed as \cite{senol2012nondata}